bcgov/AzureFilesPoC/OneTimeActivities/README.md

 - Each script is safe to re-run and will not duplicate entries.
 - All scripts dynamically resolve the project root and credentials file location.
 - The onboarding process is fully documented in [RegisterApplicationInAzureAndOIDC/README.md](RegisterApplicationInAzureAndOIDC/README.md).
+- **All onboarding and automation scripts are maintained and supported for both platforms.**

+## Inventory and Terraform Automation (Cross-Platform)

+After onboarding, you can use the provided inventory and tfvars population scripts to automate resource discovery and Terraform variable management:

+- **Unix/macOS (Bash):**
+  - `OneTimeActivities/GetAzureExistingResources/unix/azure_full_inventory.sh`
+  - `OneTimeActivities/GetAzureExistingResources/unix/PopulateTfvarsFromDiscoveredResources.sh`
+- **Windows (PowerShell):**
+  - `OneTimeActivities/GetAzureExistingResources/windows/azure_full_inventory.ps1`
+  - `OneTimeActivities/GetAzureExistingResources/windows/PopulateTfvarsFromDiscoveredResources.ps1`

+These scripts generate and update `.env/azure_full_inventory.json`, `terraform.tfvars`, and `secrets.tfvars` in a robust, cross-platform manner.
+See the respective script folders for usage instructions.

 ## Transition to Validation